api-platform/create-client/CONTRIBUTING.md

 ### Matching coding standards

-The API Platform Client Generator project is inspired by the [Airbnb JavaScript style guide](https://github.com/airbnb/javascript).
+The style of the project is inspired by the [Airbnb JavaScript style guide](https://github.com/airbnb/javascript).
 But don't worry, you can fix CS issues automatically using [ESLint](https://eslint.org/) tool:

 ```console